 Reminders for Winter...

-Winter is just around the corner... snow has fallen.
+Winter is here ... snow has fallen.
 Please remember that when it snows, sidewalks must be cleared to a minimum of 4 feet in width of all snow and ice within 24 hours from the time the snow ceases to accumulate.
 This is a Village ordinance and will be enforced.
 Also please remember to clear snow 3 - 4 feet from around the fire hydrants in your area.

 And with the snow comes snowplowing.
 Village Ordinance states that trees that are located near the streets shall be kept trimmed so that the lowest branches projecting over the public street or alley provide a clearance of not less than 14 feet.
 It is also important to keep mailboxes, basketball hoops or other decorative items from protruding into the roadway.
 All of these things make snowplowing the Village streets more difficult.